A Survey of Low-bit Large Language Models: Basics, Systems, and Algorithms: Quantization Strategies for Efficient LLM Training

 \textbf{FP8 training.} Since some hardware vendors like NVIDIA or AMD have designated new architectures supporting FP8 or FP4 formats.
 To achieve satisfactory acceleration with little modification, we can utilize the library Transformer Engine provided by vendors.
 While the dynamic range provided by the FP8 types is sufficient to store any particular activation or gradient, it is not sufficient for all of them at the same time.
 This makes the single loss scaling factor strategy, which worked for FP16, infeasible for FP8 training and instead requires using distinct scaling factors for each FP8 tensor.
 The scaling process can be formulated as:

 $fp8\_format$ indicates the formats like E4M3 or E5M2. $FP8\_MAX$ is the relevant max value under that format. $amax$ is the maximal absolute value of the tensor.
-Then we can calculate the $new\_scaling\_factor$ with $exp$.
+Then we can calculate the $new\_$ $scaling\_factor$ with $exp$.
 However, the calculation of $new\_scaling\_factor$ can not be online since it will introduce much more memory access.
 The best practice is to employ delayed scaling.
 This strategy chooses the scaling factor based on the maximums of absolute values seen in some number of previous iterations.
 This enables the full performance of FP8 computation but requires storing the history of maximums as additional parameters of the FP8 operators.
+Deepseek V3~\citep{deepseekai2024deepseekv3technicalreport}, one of the state-of-the-art models, introduces fine-grained block-wise FP8 quantization, enabling highly accurate FP8 training.
 In Table~\ref{tab:low_bit_training_framework}, we list the prevalent frameworks and engines that support low-bit floating-point training, including the Deepspeed\footnote{https://github.com/microsoft/DeepSpeed} from Microsoft, Megatron-LM\footnote{https://github.com/NVIDIA/Megatron-LM} from NVIDIA, and UnitScaling\footnote{https://github.com/graphcore-research/unit-scaling} from GraphCore.

 \textbf{INT8 training:} During training, in addition to the model's weight parameters, it is also necessary to save the gradients required by the optimizer and the backup information of the weights or gradients.